 Zhang Han’s Surrender and the End of Qin

-Zhang Han retreated to the city of Julu itself, but lacking supplies and facing the united rebel forces, he eventually surrendered his remaining 200,000 Qin troops to Xiang Yu.
+Despite his tactical genius, Xiang Yu's strategic judgment faltered in the aftermath.
+Zhang Han retreated to a fortified camp near Julu, but lacking supplies and facing the united rebel forces, he eventually surrendered his remaining 200,000 Qin troops to Xiang Yu.
 In a chilling act of political calculation, Xiang Yu ordered the mass execution of these surrendered soldiers, fearing they would revolt.
 This massacre, though brutal, eliminated the last major Qin field army and cleared the path for the rebels to march on the capital, Xianyang.
-Within a year, Liu Bang would capture Xianyang, and the Qin Dynasty officially ended in 206 BCE.
+However, the slaughter also alienated many potential allies and blackened Xiang Yu’s reputation.
+Within a year, Liu Bang would capture Xianyang without resistance, and the Qin Dynasty officially ended in 206 BCE.
+Xiang Yu, meanwhile, entered the capital but failed to capitalize on his victory, instead dividing the empire into eighteen kingdoms and alienating Liu Bang by granting him the remote and impoverished region of Hanzhong.

 Strategic Significance: Lessons for the Ages